qteatime/kate/docs/manuals/source/dev/manual/api/cart-fs.rst

 not mean that there exists a folder called ``images``.
 The API requires that the whole ``/images/sprite.png`` match exactly the key that was used when packaging the cartridge.

+This restriction also means that paths are case-sensitive.
+That is, ``/images/sprite.png``, ``/images/Sprite.png``, and ``/images/sprite.PNG`` identify **three different resources**.
+This is different from file systems like Windows where all of those identifiers point to the same file, but similar to Linux file systems.
+If you get errors saying that a file cannot be found, but you know it should be in the cartridge, it's good to check if the spelling matches what the cartridge packager reported when providing the cartridge summary.

 Kate does, however, require a path to comply with the URL pathname specification (:rfc:`3986#section-3.3`).
 This means that Kate will